Pure Message Passing Can Estimate Common Neighbor for Link Prediction: Experimental details

 \subsection{Evaluation Details: Inference Time}

-In \Figref{fig:speed_size}, we assess the inference time across different models on the Collab dataset for a single epoch of test links.
+In \Figref{fig:speed_size}, we assess the inference time across different models on the OGB datasets for a single epoch of test links.
 Specifically, we clock the wall time taken by models to score the complete test set.
 This encompasses preprocessing, message-passing, and the actual prediction.
 For the SEAL model, we employ a dynamic subgraph generator during the preprocessing phase, which dynamically computes the subgraph.
-Meanwhile, for both ELPH and our proposed method, \our, we initially propagate the node features and signatures just once at the onset of inference.
+We substitute ELPH with BUDDY from~\citep{chamberlain_graph_2022} in this evaluation, since BUDDY exhibits better time efficiency compared to ELPH.
+For both BUDDY and our proposed methods, we initially propagate the node features and signatures just once at the onset of inference.
 These are then cached for subsequent scoring sessions.